 Students are expected to apply for aid and complete the verification process before the program starts, but no later than 30 days after the program begins.
 Otherwise, the student is in jeopardy of not receiving any federal aid for their period of enrollment.

-All required documents should be submitted to the financial aid coordinator no later than ten business days from the initial date of request.
+All required documents must be submitted to the Financial Aid & Student Support Specialist no later than ten business days from the initial date of request.
 Once the verification and/or correction process is completed, the student will be notified of his/her award within five business days.
-Verification must be completed in advance of disbursing any money from any financial aid program so it is vital to send, complete and correct errors as quickly as possible.
+Verification must be completed in advance of disbursing any money from any financial aid program; it is therefore vital to send, complete and correct errors as quickly as possible.
 Any delay in submitting all required documents will cause a delay in the awarding of financial aid resulting in the student being responsible for paying all or part of their bill until awarding takes place.